1. About Riverside Medical Practice

 8. Retention periods of the information we hold

-Within Riverside Medical Practice we keep personal information as set out in the Scottish Government Records Management: NHS Code of Practice (Scotland) Version 2.1 January 2012.
-The NHS Code of Practice sets out minimum retention periods for information, including personal information, held in different types of records including personal health records and administrative records.
-We follow the Scottish Government’s Records Management Code of Practice.
+Within Riverside Medical Practice we keep personal information as set out in the Scottish Government Records Management: HEALTH AND SOCIAL CARE CODE OF PRACTICE (SCOTLAND) 2020.
+The Code of Practice sets out minimum retention periods for information, including personal information, held in different types of records including personal health records and administrative records.

 9. How we protect personal information